DevShoaib78/Clinexa-by-MakeBit/ENV_SETUP.md

 ## Required Environment Variables

-Clinexa uses Google's Gemini Pro AI for advanced medical symptom analysis.
-You need to set up your API key to use the full functionality.
+Clinexa uses **Google's Gemini Pro AI** for advanced medical symptom analysis and **Tavily Search API** for finding nearby doctors and clinics.
+You need to set up your API keys to use the full functionality.

 ### 1. Create `.env` file